CBT2019/Payment-Channel/readme.md

-﻿# An Efficient Unidirectional Micropayment Channel on Ethereum This is the accompanying code for the article "An Efficient Unidirectional Micropayment Channel on Ethereum".
+# An Efficient Unidirectional Micropayment Channel on Ethereum
+This is the accompanying code for the article "An Efficient Unidirectional Micropayment Channel on Ethereum".
 It consists of:

- -   Three Solidity contracts: $\texttt{EthWord}, \texttt{Pay50}, \texttt{PayMerkle}$.
+ -   Four Solidity contracts: `EthWord`, `Pay50`, `PayMerkle`, `PayMerkleExtension`.
--   Helper scripts in order to test $\texttt{PayMerkle}$ contract.
+-   Helper scripts in order to test `PayMerkle` contract.
 ## Test Case
+### Senario
+Assume that Alice runs an online service for which she accepts (`Ether`) payments on a micro-level (i.e., a very low fraction of
+`Ether` that costs less than one dollar).
+Bob is interested in that service and he wants to utilize it.
 ### requirements
+The following programs are required to test this senario:
  1. [Nodejs](https://nodejs.org/en/)
  2. [Web3](https://www.npmjs.com/package/web3)
  3. [ethereumjs-util](https://www.npmjs.com/package/ethereumjs-util)
-### Senario
-Assume that Alice runs an online service for which she accepts (Ether) payments on a micro-level (i.e., a very low fraction of
-Ether that costs less than one dollar).
-Bob is interested in that service and he wants to utilize it.
-#### Channel Setup
+#### Channel Setup (Running by Bob)
 Suppose that Bob estimates the number of maximum payments he is willing to make is `4096` with a minimum unit of payments of `1 Wei`.
-He create a Merkle Tree with number of leaves equal to `channelCapacity = 4096` by running  the following code on Nodejs console.
+He create a Merkle Tree with number of leaves equal to `channelCapacity = 4096` by executing  the following code on his Nodejs console.

    ```js
 const { MerkleTree } = require('../helpers/merkletree.js');